Codecademy/docs/content/dart/concepts/list/terms/clear/clear.md

 Tags:
   - 'Dart'
   - 'Arithmetic'
+  - 'Lists'
 CatalogContent:
   - 'learn-dart'
   - 'paths/computer-science'
 ---

-The **`clear()`** method in Dart is used to remove all elements from a List, leaving an empty list in its place.
-This method is handy when you need to reset or clear the contents of a List, making it ready for new data.
+The **`.clear()`** method in Dart is used to remove all objects from a list, leaving an empty list in its place.
+This method is handy when we need to reset or clear the contents of a list, making it ready for new data.
 This method does not return any value.

 ## Syntax